 |Length of program||4 years|

-The Master’s Final Project (MFP) is viewed as an opportunity to integrate many of the competences which the student has acquired during the Degree in Sports Management and demonstrate their readiness as a future university graduate.
-By delving into a topic or area of interest for the student within the field of sports management, their ability to carry out a research project, a proposal for intervention or a business plan can be evaluated.
+The FDP is viewed as an opportunity to integrate many of the competences which the student has acquired during the Degree in Sport Management and demonstrate their readiness as a future university graduate.
+By delving into a topic or area of interest for the student within the field of sport management, their ability to carry out a research project, a proposal for intervention or a business plan can be evaluated.

-The students’ autonomy and responsibility in carrying out the project are essential to achieving the competences encompassed in this MFP.
-Likewise, students will also have the support they need methodologically through their attendance and participation in an MFP Seminar and individual tutoring.
+The students autonomy and responsibility in carrying out the project are essential to achieving the competences encompassed in this FDP.
+Likewise, students will also have the support they need methodologically through their attendance and participation in an FDP Seminar and individual tutoring.
 This guidance by an expert mentor will be an essential ingredient in ensuring the quality of the proposals developed by students.

-The competences to be developed while carrying out the MFP, in line with the competences that are part of the curriculum design of the FPCEE Blanquerna Degree in Sports Management, are the following:
+The competences to be developed while carrying out the FDP, in line with the competences that are part of the curriculum design of the FPCEE Blanquerna Degree in Sport Management, are the following:

 • To show initiative, an entrepreneurial spirit and leadership, and to know how to work on an interdisciplinary team.